devashishsharma2302/squealy/doc/source/index.rst

 SQL Editor
 **********

 We provide an editor with syntax highlighting to write the sql query.
-Squealy uses the ACE editor for this feature which has support for syntax highlighting and hence makes it easier to write complex queries. **Note that for each API parameter you need to append params like this - {{params.param_name}}**
+Squealy uses the ACE editor for this feature which has support for syntax highlighting and hence makes it easier to write complex queries.

+.. note ::  For each API parameter you need to append params like this - **{{params.param_name}}** and for any parapeter from the Django's request.user object, you need to append user like this - **{{user.prameter_name}}**

 Query Response Section
 ***********************